canchebagur/smr3961/README.md

 Select the **Start** icon (green triangle) in the bottom left of the OpenMV IDE; the camera feed will display in the OpenMV IDE's frame buffer (notice that the dynamic color balance is also shown).

 ![OpenMV IDE](/assets/OpenMV_IDE_03.png)

+## Edge Impulse Environment Configuration

+Let's set up the Edge Impulse® environment on your computer.
+The first step for Edge Impulse configuration is to install its CLI.
+[Follow these instructions to install the Edge Impulse CLI](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-installation).

+***Windows users: Install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) and [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) before you install Edge Impulse CLI.***

+After correctly installing Edge Impulse CLI, [install the latest Arduino CLI version](https://arduino.github.io/arduino-cli/0.35/installation/).
+For guidance in Windows, [watch the steps shown in this video](https://www.youtube.com/watch?v=1jMWsFER-Bc).

+Now, let's test the Edge Impulse CLI and the Arduino CLI installation:

+- Download the [latest Edge Impulse firmware for the Nicla Vision](https://cdn.edgeimpulse.com/firmware/arduino-nicla-vision.zip) and unzip it.
+- Open the .zip file on your computer and select the uploader corresponding to your operating system (Linux, Mac, or Windows).
+- Put the Nicla Vision on `BOOT` mode by pressing the reset button twice.
+- Execute the specific uploader for your operating system to upload the `arduino-nicla-vision.bin` file to your board.

+Go to your project on Edge Impulse Studio.
+On the `Data Acquisition` tab, select WebUSB (1).
+A window will pop up; choose the option that shows that the Nicla is paired (2) and press `Connect` (3).6r